-A 6-month, oral gavage carcinogenicity study (0, 8, 25, 75 [reduced to 50] mg/kg/day), with daily dosing was conducted in rasH2 transgenic mice.
-Gastroduodenal carcinomas, an increased incidence of background haemangiosarcomas, and/or gastric mucosal hyperplasia were observed at doses of $\geq$ 25 mg/kg/day following 1- or 6-months duration ( $\geq$ 7.3 times the AUC in patients administered the recommended daily dose [RDD]).
+A 6-month, oral gavage carcinogenicity study (0, 8, 25, or 75 [reduced to 50] mg/kg/day), with daily dosing was conducted in rasH2 transgenic mice.
+Gastroduodenal carcinomas, an increased incidence of background hemangiosarcomas, and/or gastric mucosal hyperplasia were observed at doses of \geq 25 mg/kg/day following 1- or 6-months duration (\geq 7.3 times the AUC in subjects administered the RDD).

-In a 2-year rat carcinogenicity study (0, 0.33, 1, or 3 mg/kg/day), administration of sunitinib in 28-day cycles followed by 7-day dose-free periods resulted in increases in the incidence of phaeochromocytomas and hyperplasia in the adrenal medulla of male rats given 3 mg/kg/day following >1 year of dosing ( $\geq$ 7.8 times the AUC in patients administered the RDD).
-Brunner's glands carcinoma occurred in the duodenum at $\geq$ 1 mg/kg/day in females and at 3 mg/kg/day in males, and mucous cell hyperplasia was evident in the glandular stomach at 3 mg/kg/day in males, which occurred at $\geq$ 0.9, 7.8, and 7.8 times the AUC in patients administered the RDD, respectively.
+In a 2-year rat carcinogenicity study (0, 0.33, 1, or 3 mg/kg/day), administration of sunitinib in 28-day cycles followed by 7-day dose-free periods resulted in increases in the incidence of pheochromocytomas and hyperplasia in the adrenal medulla of male rats given 3 mg/kg/day following >1 year of dosing (\geq 7.8 times the AUC in subjects administered the RDD).
+Brunner's glands carcinoma occurred in the duodenum at \geq 1 mg/kg/day in females and at 3 mg/kg/day in males, and mucous cell hyperplasia was evident in the glandular stomach at 3 mg/kg/day in males, which occurred at \geq 0.9, 7.8 and 7.8 times the AUC in subjects administered the RDD, respectively.
 The relevance to humans of the neoplastic findings observed in the mouse (rasH2 transgenic) and rat carcinogenicity studies with sunitinib treatment is unclear.